CivicActions/ssp-toolkit/docs/ssp.md

 ### SA-1: System And Services Acquisition Policy And Procedures

-> The organization:
->   a.
-Develops, documents, and disseminates to [Assignment: organization-defined
-> personnel or roles]:
->     1. A system and services acquisition policy that addresses purpose, scope,
-> roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and
->     2. Procedures to facilitate the implementation of the system and services
-> acquisition policy and associated system and services acquisition controls; and
->   b.
-Reviews and updates the current:
->     1. System and services acquisition policy [Assignment: organization-defined
-> frequency]; and
->     2. System and services acquisition procedures [Assignment: organization-defined
-> frequency].

 ##### AWS

 The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud Service Providers dated 1 May 2013.